busbud/coding-challenge-backend-b/README.md

     the person is attempting to match that city, so 'Plymouth, PA, USA' will have a higher confidence score.
- 2. Population: Buses are more likely to depart from cities with higher populations, and on individual is more likely to be living in a city with more people.
+ 2. Population: Buses are more likely to depart from cities with higher populations, and an individual is more likely to be living in a city with more people.
 Therefore, cities with higher populations are assinged a higher confidence score.
  3. Distance: If the latitude and longitude of the user are given, a closer city will be assigned a higher confidence score.

 The highest score that can be assigned to an attribute is 1.0, while the lowest that can be assigned is 0.0.
 A higher score represents a more confident suggestion.
 The total confidence score is a weighted average of the individual attributes, again from 0.0 to 1.0, with the following weighting schemes used:

- 1. Latitude and longitude provided: 0.3 * name completeness score + 0.2 *
+ 1. Latitude and longitude provided:

-    population score + 0.5 * distance core
+    `0.3 * name completeness score + 0.2 * population score + 0.5 * distance core`

- 2. Latitude and longitude not provided: 0.6 * name completeness score + 0.4 *
+ 2. Latitude and longitude not provided:

-    name population score
+    `0.6 * name completeness score + 0.4 * population score`

 ### Mitigations to handle high levels of traffic